 New Rules of Association

-We are asking members to approve new Rules of Association at our next AGM.
+At our 2018 AGM, members were presented with new Rules of Association.
 These will replace our existing Constitution.

 There is a new WA government Act (Associations Incorporation Act 2015), and our rules have to comply with this.

 Revised Rules must be approved by the members and submitted to the Department of Mines, Industry Regulation and Safety, by 30 June 2019.